One Hot Summer Night

-One Hot Summer Night is a 1998 television movie with Erika Eleniak, Brian Wimmer, Tobin Bell, and Barry Bostwick.
+One Hot Summer Night (AKA "The Trophy Wife's Secret") is a 1998 television movie with Erika Eleniak, Brian Wimmer, Tobin Bell, and Barry Bostwick.
 The film was directed by James A. Contner.

 Plot

 Art Brooks and Kelly Moore are a couple who get married.
 But Kelly realizes that Art is an alcoholic, and he beats her.
 She starts a relationship with the lawyer Richard Linsky.
 Art is then found dead, with Richard being convicted and imprisoned.